 Rock Tub Hot Springs

-Rock Tub Hot Springs is located in the Long Valley Caldera that formed over 700 thousand years ago when a volcano roof collapsed during a large volcanic eruption.
+Rock Tub Hot Springs is located in the Long Valley Caldera, which formed over 700,000 years ago when a volcano collapsed during a massive eruption.
+The spring features a single soaking tub set within the ancient caldera, east of Mammoth Lakes.

 Rock Tub Hot Springs